Joy for All Dog Review: Can a Robot Replace a Pet?

 I don't think a Joy for All pet is a bona fide replacement for the real thing.
 Scout is undeniably cute, but petting him felt much more like petting a high-quality stuffed animal than a real pooch.

-To learn more about emerging tech for seniors, check out our helpful guides.
+To learn more about emerging tech for seniors, check out our guide to Alexa for Seniors.

 Joy for All pets can be purchased from the Joy for All website, as well as from Amazon and Best Buy.